 However, you may want to build the documentation html locally for development.

 To build the project dependencies locally on Linux:

 (nucypher)$ make docs

-If the build is successful, the resulting html output can be found in
+If the build is successful, the resulting local documentation homepage,

 Docker builds are automated as part of the publication workflow on circleCI and pushed to docker cloud.
 However you may want to build a local version of docker for development.